 Democrats = tax and spend Big Government protectionist party.
 We have to slowly chip away at this devouring behemoth.
 Never give up.

-VA’s situation is exactly what we need here.
+VA’s situation last election is exactly what we need here.
 Youngkin winning election last cycle was a shot to the system in blue VA.
 We need some big seat Republican wins in this midterm, Governor, Assembly, Congress to reset the system.
 For a moderate (Clinton type) Democrat, you are voting for change back towards the common sense direction, because it sends a message that you want to see more Abigail Spanbergers from your party, and less Mamdani’s.

 There are multiple Democrat Socialists of America members running for city councils next cycle.
 When 5 Mamdani’s populate councils and boards, you’ll be asking why you are being fined for spare bedrooms, property taken for low income housing, and 18 story project structures going up behind your backyard…